 May 19th 2019.
 Wembley.
 24,000 Orient supporters brought together to celebrate the season’s achievements and watch their team on the biggest stage.
 Although the result favoured Fylde, the day will be remembered by all for years to come.
 Justin Edinburgh managed the O’s for the final time.

 Justin Edinburgh won 45 and drew 21 of his 82 matches in charge of the club.
-Today marks the one-year anniversary of the tragic passing of our late Head Coach.
+Today marks the two-year anniversary of the tragic passing of our late Head Coach.
 A father, a husband, a friend and a legend.
 Not a day passes where you’re not in each and every single one of our thoughts.
 As always, the club would like to extend their love and support to the Edinburgh family, on what is sure to be a difficult day.